theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/sync-nintex-forms-for-personnel-actions-in-office365.md

 3. [Look up](../documentation/tables-and-views/create-a-table-service.md/#look-up-an-sap-table-or-view) the table PA0002 that contains HR master data.
 4. Select the columns PERNR, NACHN and VORNA for the output of the service.<br>
 ![nintex-office-design](../assets/images/yunio/articles/nintex-office-yunIO2.png){:class="img-responsive" }
 5. Click :yunio-run: to testrun the service in yunIO :number-1:.
-For more information, see [Documentation: Running Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
+For more information, see [Documentation: Run Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
 6. Click :yunio-run-download: to download the service definition :number-2:.<br>
 ![yunio-Services-Function-Download](../assets/images/yunio/articles/yunio-run-services-function-download.png){:class="img-responsive" }